subsquid/docs/docs/archives/substrate/batch-api.md

 # Batch API

-The `substrate-gateway` services exposes a single `graphql` endpoint.
+The Archive Batch API is a single `graphql` endpoint served by the `substrate-gateway` service.
+The list of public endpoints for major Substrate chains is available at the [Aquarium page](https://app.subsquid.io/archives), (the `Data Source URL` field).
-The list of Substrate archives is available at the [Aquarium page](https://app.subsquid.io/archives), under `Data Source URL` Use [GraphQL Console](https://graphql-console.subsquid.io/) for a live playground and the GraphQL introspection.
+Use [GraphQL Console](https://graphql-console.subsquid.io/) for a live playground and the GraphQL introspection.

 ## Batch query